Sravanalaparthi/Import-CSV-to-dataextension-from-a-cloudpage/README.md

 # Import-CSV-to-dataextension-from-a-cloudpage

 This code is to upload a csv from a cloud page and insert the data into data extension.
+Your CSV should have headers for mapping.

 1st cloud page (Read CSV file) will read the csv file uploaded and pos the data as JSON to second page